 I'm Katrina Ingram.
 I spent over two decades as a marketer and senior executive in a range of industries.
 I left my role as a media executive in 2017 to become a grad student which led to the launch of my podcast Back to School Again as well as a master's in communications and technology with a focus on AI and ethics.

-Ethically Aligned AI started as a blog for my graduate research.
-It's now a company that provides research, education, tools, audits and advisory services to organizations who aspire to build or deploy AI in ways that best align with the values of humanity.
-We also provide consumer education to help people make better choices about the AI enabled products they consume.
+Ethically Aligned AI is now a company that provides research, education, tools, audits, and advisory services to organizations who aspire to build or deploy AI in ways that best align with the values of humanity.
+We also provide consumer education to help people make better choices about the AI-enabled products they consume.

 Geoffrey Rockwell is a Professor of Philosophy and Digital Humanities at the University of Alberta where he is also the Director of the Kule Institute for Advanced Study and Associate Director of the University Signature Area on AI for Society.
 He is President of the Canadian Society of Digital Humanities and President of the Western Humanities Alliance.
 Geoffrey has published extensively on digital humanities, text analysis and visualization and information ethics.

 Digital marketing pioneer and author of the best-selling book, PeopleShock: The Path To Profits When Customers Rule, Tema Frank has worked in marketing, customer experience and business strategy for nearly four decades.
 In 2001 she founded Web Mystery Shoppers International Inc., the world’s first company to test customer service in every channel: web, phone, chat, email and in-store.
 Tema’s clients have ranged from large organizations like the Royal Bank of Canada, the Government of Alberta, and Bank of America, to small businesses and nonprofits.